-The contest is open to all legal entities (i.e. natural or legal persons, including international organisations) or groups of legal entities.
+The contest was open to all legal entities (i.e. natural or legal persons, including international organisations) or groups of legal entities.

-The production of fuel in the form of hydrogen and the use of conventional photovoltaic cells for the light harvesting process or to collect light and electrolysers are not permitted.
+The production of fuel in the form of hydrogen and the use of conventional photovoltaic cells for the light harvesting process or to collect light and electrolysers were not permitted.

-The prize will be awarded to the contestant(s) who will, in the opinion of the jury, demonstrate a solution that best meets the following cumulative criteria.
+The prize was awarded to the contestant(s) who will, in the opinion of the jury, demonstrate a solution that best meets the following cumulative criteria.